jxe/vpm/vpm.md

 In some cases, the person will know their choice doesn't express their true interests---that they are bucking to external pressure, caught in the system, or setting aside their goals to conform to a social rule.[See @Sen1977; @Anderson1993 on 'commitment'] In other cases, options have been limited or biased behind our backs.

 Given these problems, why does revealed preference still play a role in notions of benefit and measures of optimality?
-It has huge advantages as an information source: in the resolution and robustness of the data provided, and their near universal applicability, and their democratic simplicity:
+It has huge advantages as an information source: in the resolution and robustness of the data provided, its near-universal applicability, and the democratic simplicity of its collection:

-* Preferences are informed by our local situations and priorities, and say fine-grained things how about each of us wants to live.
+* Preferences say fine-grained things how about each of us wants to live, informed by our local situations and priorities.
-* Preferences get at our *real*, battle-tested priorities: what we choose in the final analysis, not just what we *say* we want.
-And they often leave verifiable trails: purchase histories, voting records, etc.
+* Preferences get at what we choose in the final analysis, our *real*, battle-tested priorities, not just what we *say* we want.
-* Preferences can represent all-things-considered judgements, combining morality and self-interest, and work in many domains of life.
+* Preferences work in many domains of life, and represent all-things-considered judgements, combining morality, prudence, whims, etc.
 * Finally, those who aren't introspective or eloquent can still express a preference.
+And preferences leave simple-to-understand, verifiable trails: purchase histories, voting records, etc.

 # Attentional Policies